AchiralAchiral

 Memory formationPrompt, project, file, connector, or chat history contextIndexes existing documents and tool contentManual note-taking and documentationDeveloper-defined ingestion pipelinesForms from conversations, docs, decisions, connector events, tasks, and repeated operational patterns

-Memory reinforcementNo structured reinforcement — context is repopulated each session, not strengthened over timeSearch ranking and relevance tuningHumans revisit and update notesPossible if engineered by the customerUseful memories strengthen when retrieved, reused, validated, or connected to successful workflows
+Memory reinforcementNo structured reinforcement.
+Context is repopulated each session, not strengthened over timeSearch ranking and relevance tuningHumans revisit and update notesPossible if engineered by the customerUseful memories strengthen when retrieved, reused, validated, or connected to successful workflows

-Memory decayContext window manages message limits; no controlled decay model existsOld content remains searchable until changed or deletedStale docs remain unless people maintain themPossible if engineered by the customerLow-signal context can decay, be archived, or require validation before reuse
+Memory decayContext windows manage message limits; decay is usually not the product modelOld content remains searchable until changed or deletedStale docs remain unless people maintain themPossible if engineered by the customerLow-signal context can decay, be archived, or require validation before reuse

-Org-wide memoryUsually workspace or connector-aware, not a dedicated business memory layerStrong retrieval over indexed company sources — finds and surfaces documents, does not form or activate memory from themShared docs and pagesRequires custom application designChiro operates across the organization memory tenant and retrieves from permitted operational context
+Org-wide memoryUsually workspace or connector-aware, not a dedicated business memory layerRetrieval over indexed company sources.
+Search finds and surfaces documents, but it does not decide what should become memoryShared docs and pagesRequires custom application designChiro operates across the team's organic memory layer and retrieves from permitted operational context

 Private personal memoryOften user-specific preferences or chat contextSearch respects permissions, but personal working memory is not the product centerPrivate notes if the user writes themRequires custom identity and memory designEach teammate has a personal EA with private memory, preferences, work state, and delegated tasks